steffenkoerner/steffen.koerner.github.io/_posts/2022-02-14-monte-carlo-methods.md

 ![First Visit Monte Carlo Method](/images/algorithm_first_visit.png)

 ## Summary
 This post describes how we can use the First-Visit Monte Carlo to train our agent to solve the grid world.
-One advantage of this method ist that the agent can directly learn from the experiences without the need of a model.
-Thus, we only need a way to sample from the environment which is often not a problem.
+One advantage of this method is that the agent can directly learn from the experiences without the need of a model.
+Thus, we only require a way to sample from the environment, which is often not a problem.
 Especially, if we use a simulation.

-A disadvantage is that the method needs a complete trajectory to learn from.
-Thus, in the next post we will analyze a method than does not need the complete trajectory.
+A disadvantage is that the method requires a complete trajectory to learn from.
+Thus, in the next post, we will analyse a method that does not need the complete trajectory.